-Insulated booties as slippers - Possibly the warmest of all indoor footwear, originally used by mountaineers inside their tents so very warm but not so hardwearing to walk around in, here.
+Insulated booties as slippers - Possibly the warmest of all indoor footwear, originally used by mountaineers inside their tents so very warm but not so hardwearing to walk around in.

 Shoes and boots - Boots are warmer than shoes, they cover the ankles which are often uninsulated or poorly insulated.
 Being taller there is less chance of warmed air being pumped out.
-Indoors, house boots or booties work really well with all the benefits of boots and the comfort of slippers.
+House boots or booties work really well indoors with all the benefits of boots and the comfort of slippers.

 Thermal insoles can be used in the shoes or boots you already have to give them an insulating boost as lots of heat is lost downwards through the ground as temperatures fall.
-Thick man made soles are far more insulating than thin leather, full on winter boots will also have an insulating insole.
+Thick man made soles are better insulators than thin leather, full on winter boots will also have an insulating insole.

-Good insulating winter boots don't need multiple thick socks, the boot insulation will provide most of the warmth.
+Good warm winter boots don't need multiple thick socks, the boot insulation will provide most of the warmth.
 Boot liners for rubber rain boots are good to winterize boots you may already have.

 If your workplace is warm but the journey cold, keep your day footwear at work and travel in your more serious cold weather gear.

-External heat - Sometimes keeping the warmth and generating it yourself just isn't enough and some extra help is needed.
-Hot water bottles are traditional, low tech and effective, especially if they have a cover which helps keep some of the heat in slowing the release and so that it doesn't start off being a bit too hot.
-There are also microwavable pads with rice or wheat and even foot-wrap-sock-slipper things for quicker heat without any messing about with hot water.
+External heat - Sometimes generating the warmth yourself just isn't enough and some extra help is needed.
+Hot water bottles are traditional, low tech and effective, especially if they have a cover which helps slow the release of heat and prevents it starting off a bit too hot.
+There are also microwavable pads with rice or wheat and even foot-wrap-sock-slipper things for quick heat without any messing about with hot water.

 Small electric blankets for home or heated foot rests for the office can provide extra heat.